-The district's Title IX/Compliance officer, assistant superintendent of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with WAC 392-190 and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.
+The district's Title IX / Civil Rights Compliance Officer, executive director of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with WAC 392-190 and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.

-The Title IX/Compliance officer is:
+The Title IX / Civil Rights Compliance Officer is:

 Mary O'Brien Everett School District No. 2 3900 Broadway P.O.
-Box 2098 Everett, WA 98201 mo'brien@everettsd.org Phone: 425-385-4104
+Box 2098 Everett, WA 98201 mo'brien@everettsd.org Phone: 425-385-4106

-The assistant superintendent of human resources is:
+The executive director of human resources is: